This page has moved to here!

 Medical Students participate in the Clinical Science Core in their third year of medical education following the completion of the ABSC phase of their medical college curriculum.
 The core period is devoted to clinical sciences.
 Each rotation affords students an opportunity to acquire diagnostic skills as well as experience in therapeutic management of patients.
-Under the supervision of house staff and attending physicians, students assume responsibility for the delivery of primary care to patients on wards and clinics of Fletcher Allen Health Care; Eastern Maine Medical Center in Bangor, Maine; Danbury Hospital in Danbury, Connecticut; St. Mary’s Medical Center in West Palm Beach, Florida; and other approved facilities.
+Under the supervision of house staff and attending physicians, students assume responsibility for the delivery of primary care to patients on wards and clinics of The University of Vermont Medical Center; Eastern Maine Medical Center in Bangor, Maine; Danbury Hospital in Danbury, Connecticut; St. Mary’s Medical Center in West Palm Beach, Florida; and other approved facilities.

 Third Year Clerkship

 The clerkship provides students with learning experiences that promote their observation of normal reproductive transitions, which include puberty, pregnancy and menopause.
 Also, the student studies the effects of reproductive tract problems on the overall physical and emotional health of females from birth to death.
 Students learn to promote emotional and physical wellness of their female patients, by working with clinical teaching teams consisting of educators, health care providers and patients.
 The student is trained to recognize and understand the pathophysiology and approach to the management of common and threatening problems related to reproduction.
 Clinical and scholarly experiences during the clerkship encourage lifelong self-learning in any field of medicine.
 These activities are conducted in an environment of respect for patients, students and teachers.
 Students spend a total of 6 weeks on the Ob/Gyn service.

 For more information on these programs, contact Sara Tourville.

 Sara Tourville, Staff Assistant

 Phone Number: 802-656-1201